oxolll/Linux/rsync/README.md

 using `--bwlimit=100K` to limit bandwidth\
 using `-e 'ssh -p 12345'` to change default port:22 to 12345\
 using `--progress` to display remaining time, transmiting progress and speed\
-using `--delete` to delete the files is not in the resources' folder in remote machine
+using `--delete` to delete the files which are not in the resources' folders in remote

-using `--exclude '*.txt'` to exclude the files has `'.txt'`\
+using `--exclude '*.txt'` to exclude files that have `'.txt'`\
-using `--include '*.c'` to include the files has `'.c'`
+using `--include '*.c'` to include files that have `'.c'`

-The command will include the files have `'.c'` include in child diractor exclude other\
+The command will include the files that have `'.c'` , including subdirectories exclude other\
 `rsync -avh --include '*.c' --include '*/' --exclude '*' myfolder/ backup/`\
 Notice! `--include` and `--exclude` order can not be chagned\
 If you use this command `rsync -avh --exclude '*' --include '*.c' --include '*/'  myfolder/ backup/`,\